detjensrobert/homework-2021-winter/cs271/masm-setup/SETUP.md

    wine_masm AddSub2.exe
    ```

-A Bash function to assemble, link, and run:
+A Bash script to assemble, link, and run a given `.masm` file:

 ```bash
 #!/bin/bash